dwarvesf/playground/Communication/Perspective comprises our stance, our tools, and our experience.md

 tags: communication
 ---

-# Perspective Comprises Our Stance, Our Tools and Our Experience

 According to Roger Martin, perspective on a given issue is formed by the interaction between three things: our **stance**, our **tools**, and our **experience**.

 **Stance** describes our personal domain of knowledge as well as our sense of ourselves and our purpose.
 This frames our personal perspective and approach to the problem space.